 There are several legends of ghost stories about this tunnel and what causes the hauntings, the first story is the only one I have been able to verify via an old newspaper clipping.

 People report that they have seen/heard apparitions, a phantom train, phantom mist/fog that follows you, the sound of metal scrapping metal, orbs, growling, footsteps, and children talking/giggling.

-Worker dies in tunnel – January 15, 1853 a worker died while in the tunnel when a mound of earth fell on him.
+Worker dies in the tunnel – On January 15, 1853, a worker died while in the tunnel when a mound of earth fell on him.
 Two others were injured.
-News clipping form the Cooper’s Clarksburg Register: “Killed.
+News clipping from the Cooper’s Clarksburg Register: “Killed.
 A man named Hanley, was killed at the Brandy Gap Tunnel on last Saturday, by a quantity of earth falling on him.
 He was taken to Fairmont, on Monday, for interment.
 Two other men were seriously injured.”
 This is the only story or “legend” I have found to be true.

-KKK Lynchings – Another story states that the KKK used this tunnel for lynchings causing the railroad to abandoned the tunnel.
-I have found no evidence to the fact and the line/tunnel was abandoned when the railroad decided they would no longer be making runs from Clarksburg to Parkersburg.
+KKK Lynchings – Another story states that the KKK used the Brandy Gap tunnel for lynchings causing the railroad to abandon the tunnel.
+I have found no evidence of the fact and the line/tunnel was abandoned when the railroad decided they would no longer be making runs from Clarksburg to Parkersburg.

-Suicide by Train – There are stories that there have been several suicide by train events near the tunnel.
+Suicide by Train – There are stories that there have been several suicides by train events near the tunnel.
 While plausible, I have not been able to verify this.